Gardening Top Tips

 Even if you’ve only got a windowsill, you can still grow some lovely grub.
 Choose the widest possible windowsill and the one that gets the most sun.
 Avoid overcrowding the plants and make sure to water often as windowsill plants can dry out very quickly.

 Start home composting

 The best way to deal with food waste is to compost.
 Start home composting and turn garden and kitchen waste into an organic peat-free compost.
-You can find a helpful tutorial with 4 simple steps here.
-Your district may even be able to offer a cut price compost bin.
+You can find a helpful tutorial on composting in 4 simple steps here.

 Cut the grass more frequently